Using the SwiftUI 4 ImageRenderer

 A screenshot that shows an original SwiftUI view and a high-resolution snapshot

-Just note that watchOS has no access to UIScreen.scale and that you have to use nsImage and NSScreen.main?.backingScaleFactor on macOS.
+Just note that watchOS has no access to UIScreen.scale and that must to use nsImage and NSScreen.main?.backingScaleFactor on macOS.

 Simplifying the code